wanghlv/c9alsftd_multiome/README.md

 All analysis was performed in the R programming language (v4.1.1).
 Analysis code/scripts are available as [RMarkdown files](https://github.com/wanghlv/c9alsftd_multiome/tree/main/RMarkdown) and they can be browsed with the links below.

+The cell barcode and major cell type metadata for the Emory samples can be found in the meta/ folder. (updated March 2025)

 ## Processing and analyses of single nucleus multiome data
 Including processing with ArchR pipeline, identification of cluster and cell type assignments, and snATAC-seq peak calling, etc.
 [Scripts](https://github.com/wanghlv/c9alsftd_multiome/blob/main/RMarkdown/c9alsftd_multiome_ArchR.Rmd)